 Your child daydreams a lot at school and is easily distracted when they are doing homework or chores.
 Maybe they fidget constantly.
 You might wonder if they have attention-deficit/hyperactivity disorder (ADHD).
 Or is it attention deficit disorder (ADD)?

 Is there a difference?

-ADD is a type of ADHD that doesn't involve constant movement and fidgeting.
-But it's a blurry distinction.
-The confusion dates to 1994.
-That's when doctors decided all forms of attention-deficit disorder would be called "attention-deficit/hyperactivity disorder," even if the person wasn't hyperactive.
+Not anymore.
+In 1994, doctors decided all forms of attention-deficit disorder would be called "attention-deficit/hyperactivity disorder," or ADHD, even if the person wasn't hyperactive.
 Now it's called ADHD, inattentive type, or ADHD, hyperactive/impulsive type, or ADHD, combined type.

 Which term is right for your family to use depends on your child's specific symptoms and diagnosis.
 It's important to talk with an experienced mental health provider to make sure your child gets the right diagnosis.